-Organizational communication is one of the essential prerequisites for the success of every business.
+Organizational communication is one of the essential prerequisites for building a successful business.
 Its impact on employee engagement, collaboration, workplace trust and employee experience makes it an important part of every workplace strategy.

-In this article, we will go over some of the most important benefits of effective organizational communication as well as the steps needed to implement a successful organizational communication strategy.
+In this blog, we will go over some of the most important benefits of building an effective organizational communication as well as the steps needed to implement a successful organizational communication strategy.

 Organizational communication includes formal and informal communication throughout an organization, including communication among employees and employee-manager communication.